Semipro football: Empire Football League cancels 2020 season

-The Watertown Red and Black will have to wait a little longer before they can make another run at a championship.
+WATERTOWN — The Watertown Red and Black will have to wait a little longer before it can make another run at a championship.
 The Empire Football League announced early Monday morning that it will be canceling the 2020 season due to the dangers related to COVID-19.

 The EFL was supposed to have nine teams participating in the league this year: the Red and Black, Hudson Valley Mountaineers, Glens Falls Greenjackets, Utica Nighthawks, Plattsburgh North Stars, Northern New York Grizzlies, New Jersey Stags, Syracuse Smash and the Tri-City Spartans.

-The decision to cancel the season comes after the league held a meeting recently with all the owners to discuss how to navigate around COVID-19.
+The decision to cancel the season comes after the league held a meeting Saturday with all the teams’ owners to discuss how to navigate around COVID-19.

 (0) comments